-In the years 1620 and 1657, timber structural elements of the walls and tower’s roofs burnt.
-The Northern War also caused major damages, during which the Swedes burnt the town in 1708.
-The Upper Gate was destroyed then, but was quickly repaired, however the low (outer) wall were left ruined.
-Other fragments of fortifications were transferred into private hands and transformed into apartments or gardens.
-From the 18th century, neglected walls lost their defensive significance and were gradually demolished by the inhabitants, and the bricks and stones were used in houses constructions.
+In 1620 and 1657, during the town fires, the wooden structural elements of the walls, ceilings and roofs of the towers burned down.
+Great damages were also caused by the Northern War, during which the Swedes burned the town in 1708.
+The Upper Gate was destroyed then.
+It was quickly repaired, but the outer wall was left ruined.
+Other fragments of fortifications began to be transferred to private hands, which involved covering the curtains with residential and economic buildings and transforming the towers into dwellings.
+From the end of the 18th century, the neglected walls completely lost their defensive significance.
+Gradual demolition began, of which bricks and stones were used for new construction projects.

-The convenient location of the town in the Łyna bend meant that more than half of the town walls were additionally surrounded by the river.
-The remaining part was protected by a 30-40 meter wide moat, irrigated with water from Łyna.
-At the end of the fifteenth century, in places where the town was not surrounded by a river, but only by a moat, that is from the south-east and east, an additional, external string of the wall, called the low one, was erected.
-This outer wall was separated by the zwinger area and additionally it was equipped with a round tower.
-It ran parallel to the high (inner) wall, the distance between them in the north-east section was about 12.5 meters, while the south-eastern section did not exceed 10 meters.
-In addition, on the outer side of the moat, there was another wall called counterscarp.
+The convenient location of the town in the bend of the Łyna meant that more than half of the town walls were additionally surrounded by the course of the river.
+The remaining part was protected by a moat 30-40 meters wide, irrigated with water from the Łyna.
+At the end of the 15th century, in places where the town was not surrounded by a river, but only by a moat, i.e. from the south-east and east, an additional external, low wall was built.
+This wall was separated from the high wall by a zwinger, additionally it was equipped with semicircular bastions.
+It ran parallel to the high wall.
+The distance between them in the north-eastern section was to be about 12.5 meters, while in the south-eastern section it did not exceed 10 meters.
+Because the outer wall did not run around the entire town, in the south-east it ended with a transverse wall with a cylindrical tower.
+In addition, on the outside of the moat, there was another counter-escarpment wall.